 Wake Tech's mission is to provide equitable access to education that transforms lives through economic mobility and personal fulfillment.
-We achieve this mission through the multitude of program offerings we provide.
+The Workforce Development Division achieves this mission through the multitude of program offerings we provide.

-The Workforce Continuing Education (WCE) registrar oversees all WCE registration and reporting processes to ensure accuracy and quality and to comply with North Carolina General Statues, North Carolina State Board of Community Colleges Code, North Carolina Community College System numbered memoranda, the Wake Tech Accountability and Credibility Plan and Workforce Continuing Education guidelines.
+The Workforce Development registrar oversees all non-degree registration and reporting processes to ensure accuracy and quality and to comply with North Carolina General Statues, North Carolina State Board of Community Colleges Code, North Carolina Community College System numbered memoranda, the Wake Tech Accountability and Credibility Plan and Workforce Development guidelines.

 Admissions